bids-standard/pybv/.github/CONTRIBUTING.md

 pull requests for changes to the code.

-Once the implementation of a piece of functionality is considered to be free of bugs and properly documented, it can be incorporated into the master branch.
+Once the implementation of a piece of functionality is considered to be free of bugs and properly documented, it can be incorporated into the `main` branch.

 To help developing `pybv`, you will need a few adjustments to your installation as shown below.